collabnix/dockerlabs/kubernetes/workshop/pods101/deploy-your-first-nginx-pod.md

 - Use kubectl to create pods, view the running ones, modify their configuration, or terminate them.
 Kuberbetes will attempt to restart a failing pod by default.
 - If the pod fails to start indefinitely, we can use the kubectl describe command to know what went wrong.

+## Why does Kubernetes use a Pod as the smallest deployable unit, and not a single container?

+While it would seem simpler to just deploy a single container directly, there are good reasons to add a layer of abstraction represented by the Pod.
+A container is an existing entity, which refers to a specific thing.
+That specific thing might be a Docker container, but it might also be a rkt container, or a VM managed by Virtlet.
+Each of these has different requirements.

+What’s more, to manage a container, Kubernetes needs additional information, such as a restart policy, which defines what to do with a container when it terminates, or a liveness probe, which defines an action to detect if a process in a container is still alive from the application’s perspective, such as a web server responding to HTTP requests.

+Instead of overloading the existing “thing” with additional properties, Kubernetes architects have decided to use a new entity, the Pod, that logically contains (wraps) one or more containers that should be managed as a single entity.

+## Why does Kubernetes allow more than one container in a Pod?

+Containers in a Pod run on a “logical host”; they use the same network namespace (in other words, the same IP address and port space), and the same IPC namespace.
+They can also use shared volumes.
+These properties make it possible for these containers to efficiently communicate, ensuring data locality.
+Also, Pods enable you to manage several tightly coupled application containers as a single unit.

+So if an application needs several containers running on the same host, why not just make a single container with everything you need?
+Well first, you’re likely to violate the “one process per container” principle.
+This is important because With multiple processes in the same container, it is harder to troubleshoot the container because logs from different processes will be mixed together, and it is harder manage the processes lifecycle, for example to take care of “zombie” processes when their parent process dies.
+Second, using several containers for an application is simpler, more transparent, and enables decoupling software dependencies.
+Also, more granular containers can be reused between teams.

 ## Pre-requisite: